Golden Chariot train is one of the luxury trains in India. Find out why it’s the best train in India to travel, its price, photos, and more.

-So the Golden Chariot’s itinerary (and other luxury trains’ too) is designed in a way that other than covering the frequented places, take you to destinations that many people have never heard of in India, including a lot of historic places.
+So the Golden Chariot itinerary (and other luxury trains’ too) is designed in a way that other than covering the frequented places, take you to destinations that many people have never heard of in India, including a lot of historic places.

-All of the luxury trains, including the Golden Chariot, operate on a set, seasonal schedule, which you can check on their respective websites.
+All of the luxury trains in India, including the Golden Chariot, operate on a set, seasonal schedule, which you can check on their respective websites.

-Now, what really sets apart the experience of a luxury train ride from the usual tours is the fact that your train actually acts as your hotel on a pair of wheels, and transports you from one destination during the time that you otherwise waste sleeping in a hotel.
+Now, what really sets apart the experience of luxury trains in India ride from the usual tours is the fact that your train actually acts as your hotel on a pair of wheels, and transports you from one destination during the time that you otherwise waste sleeping in a hotel.

-Understand it this way: the train moves from destination A to destination B in the night.
-During the day it stations at the platform at destination B, that you explore in a bus.
+Understand it this way: Golden Chariot train moves from destination A to destination B at night.
+During the day it stations at the platform at destination B, which you explore in a bus.
 In the evening, you return to your train and it starts its journey from destination B to destination C, followed by a day bus tour at destination C, and the same thing repeats throughout the journey.

-You explore a new town during the day and sleep in your moving hotel in the night.
+You explore a new town during the day and sleep in your moving hotel (Golden Chariot train) at night.
 Saves you time!
 Keeps the comfort!!

 And all the logistics are taken care of from bus travel to lunch and dinner locations off the train, tours and sightseeing.

-It would take a lot longer to do this itinerary by yourself or even by booking a regular tour.
+It would take much longer to cover the same 7-day Golden Chariot itinerary by bus or in a car.
 Taking the train is a brilliant way of exploring a country so big and full of experiences.

 It’s moreover a perfect trip for those who love trains.
 It’s also a good fit for the more non-adventurous travellers or for people who are nervous about travelling in India.
 Though with the price tag, it’s not going to be appealing to those travelling on a budget, nor will it be for the highly free-spirited.

-And then, there were other areas where I felt a little scope of improvement that could make the journey better.
-This includes the constant shaky motion of the train (unlike trains in Europe that always run smoothly) but this was more or a less a technology issue that you will always find in third world countries, not to mention the tiny bathroom for the usual big-built Europeans.
+And then, there were other areas where I felt a little scope for improvement that could make travelling in luxury trains in India better.
+This includes the constant shaky motion of the train (unlike trains in Europe that always run smoothly) but this was more or less a technology issue that you will always find in third-world countries, not to mention the tiny bathroom for the usual big-built Europeans.

-As I said before, I do recommend travelling with a luxury train in India.
-And I believe it may just be the best way to travel across India, provided
+As I said before, I do recommend travelling on a luxury train in India.
+And I believe it may just be the best way to travel across India, provided you have the budget.

-If you can spare 6000 dollars for a one week tour, and if travelling in luxury and feeling pampered is your thing, then go for it without a second thought.
-Because not only the trip is well organised and comfortable, this is by far the quickest way to travel around in India.
-Any other tour (that makes you sleep in a hotel) cannot cover as many places as these luxury train cover in a little time.
+If you can spare 6000 dollars for a one-week tour, and if travelling in luxury trains in India and feeling pampered is your thing, then go for it.
+Because not only a luxury train trip in India is well organised and comfortable, it is by far the quickest way to travel around in India.

-As part of the itinerary, these trains also organise special events on board.
-For example, we had a Heena Night and a cooking class as special events.
+There are many amazing and quirky activities included.
+Speaking of the Golden Chariot itinerary, for example, we had a Heena Night and a cooking class as special events.

 And then, travelling together with a big group is an added charm of travelling in luxury trains in India.
 Imagine it as a group of strangers hiring an entire train to themselves.
 The same group of strangers will soon become friends.

-And last but not last, for a country like India, that is so vast and culturally rich, a train or a road journey is the best way to travel.
+And last but not least, for a country like India, which is so vast and culturally rich, a train or a road journey is the best way to travel.
 It allows you to not only see more but also calculate the cultural shift you experience more closely.

-So speaking of it again, for those who can afford it, luxury trains are certainly the best way to travel around India.
+So speaking of it again, for those who can afford it, luxury trains in India are certainly the best way to travel around India.

-Disclaimer: I was on a blog trip with The Ministry of Tourism of India to expereince The Golden Chariot.
-While my trip was sponsored by the tourism, all recommendations are solely personal.
+Disclaimer: I was on a blog trip with The Ministry of Tourism of India to experience The Golden Chariot train.
+While my trip was sponsored by tourism, all recommendations are solely personal.
 I wasn’t paid to write a biased report in any way.
 I only recommend what I personally try and find worth appreciating.